Building capacity with diverse students and faculty to teach and learn technical environmental data skills within diverse populations

 The program includes a suite of activities to empower students to pursue earth data science jobs and build sustainable earth data science educational programs at partner institutions.
 Find more information about the program timeline in the Course Schedule section of the syllabus.

-- Summer (June through July): Students and faculty apply the scientific programming skills they have learned to a hands-on project through an immersive internship experience (check out previous student projects from Earth Lab's EDSC).
+June - July: Students and faculty apply the scientific programming skills they have learned to a hands-on project through an immersive internship experience.

 Throughout the program there are peer and professional career development webinars and workshops on topics such as scientific communication, working in environmental data science, and building a professional online presence.
 All project educational materials are shared on Earth Lab’s open education portal and YouTube channel.